 UNITS "microseconds"

-MAX-ACCESS read-only
+MAX-ACCESS read-write

 STATUS current

 DESCRIPTION

 "This is a control variable.

 It is written by the SME after the AP receives the permissions for the non-AP STA from the SSPN Interface.

 This attribute indicates the delay bound for frames queued at an AP to a non-AP STA in the HCCA or HEMM queue.
 An AP should deliver frames to the non-AP STA within the time period specified in this attribute.
 When a non-AP STA requests admission control to the HCCA or HEMM queue, the requested delay will be equal to or higher than this value.
 The value '4294967295', which is the default value, means that the SSP is not requesting the AP limit the delay bound in this queue for transmissions to the non-AP STA."